-30 June 2013 - Present to the Government updated Rules for Education of Employees of Public Administration Authorities with regard to the proposed Public Official Act, containing education in the fight with corruption, ethical behaviour and integrity.
+30 June 2014 - Present to the Government updated Rules for Education of Employees of Public Administration Authorities containing education in the fight with corruption, ethical behaviour and integrity.

 Anti-corruption effect: Increased knowledge of corruption and awareness of consequences in the event of corruption practices.